sarl/sarl-jekyll-website/docs/official/reference/Space.md

 The definition of the space implementation depends upon the runtime environment.

-<caution>This section of the space reference document may evolved in future releases of SARL.
+> **_Caution:_** This section of the space reference document may evolved in future releases of SARL.
 Please activate
-the "deprecated feature use" warning in your compilation configuration for ensuring that you will be notified about any major changes on this part of the API.</caution>
+> the "deprecated feature use" warning in your compilation configuration for ensuring
+> that you will be notified about any major changes on this part of the API.

 Below, the implementation extends one of the abstract classes provided by the [Janus Platform](http://www.janusproject.io).